TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: TENSO Structure

 \section{\texttt{TENSO} Structure}

 Having demonstrated applications of \texttt{TENSO} in a variety of prototypical quantum dynamics problems, we now discuss those details of the implementation of \texttt{TENSO} which are necessary to understand in order to modify the framework or adjust functionality.
-The implementation of \texttt{TENSO} contains four layers: (1) Interfaces with backend libraries.
-(2) Implementations of the general TTN decomposition for a time-dependent master equation with a generator in a sum-of-product (SoP) form.
-(3) Specific master equation implementations with TTN decompositions, currently including HEOM and MCTDH.
-(4) Functions which serve as templates to quickly specify bath and propagation parameters and run simulations of physical relevance.
-This is the only layer with which most users will need to interact.
+Documentation for TENSO is available at \url{https://ifgroup.github.io/pytenso/}.

+The implementation of TENSO contains four layers, shown in Fig. \ref{fig:code}.
+Layer 4 contains interfaces and templates and is the only layer with which most users will need to interact.
+It is designed to shield users from the more complex layers 1-3.
+Layer 3 includes implementations of HEOM and MCTDH and routines to set up the tensor network and the propagator which evolves the network in time.
+Layer 3 builds on the generic functions of layer 2, which provide a general framework for the evolution of any master equation with a sum-of-products form operator.
+Layer 2 requires libraries such as pytorch, and depends on the first layer to provide interfaces to these libraries.
 Some additional helper functions support multiple layers.
-The outline of the code structure is shown in Fig.~\ref{fig:code}.
-We will discuss the layers in order.
+We will discuss these layers in ascending order.
 Note that much of \texttt{TENSO} takes an object oriented approach and some familiarity with object oriented programming is assumed in this section.